-What have past students found challenging about this subject?
-You might love this subject if It may not be suited to those who do not enjoy physical activity You enjoy practical lessons as you participate in many game initiatives You would like to obtain a First Aid Certificate You are interested in a career in Sports Administration or Management You do not want to complete the PDHPE senior course but study similar concepts You would like to obtain a coaching accreditation for a chosen activity
+It may not be suited to those who do not enjoy physical activity

+- You enjoy practical lessons as you participate in many game initiatives - You would like to obtain a First Aid Certificate - You are interested in a career in Sports Administration or Management - You do not want to complete the PDHPE senior course but study similar concepts - You would like to obtain a coaching accreditation for a chosen activity

+Subject: Vi sual Design

-Subject: Visual Design Number of units: 1 or 2 NESA Developed: No ATAR: No Major Work: No HSC Exam: No Length of HSC Exam: N/A What will I be doing in the course?
+Number of units: 1 or 2 NESA Developed: No

+ATAR: No Major Work: No

+HSC Exam: No Length of HSC Exam: N/A

+What will I be doing in the course?

 Overview : This course provides students with opportunities to exploit the links between art and design by designing and making images and objects in which aesthetic qualities and symbolic meanings are as important as utilitarian function.
 It encourages students to explore the practices of graphic wearable, product and interior/exterior designers in contemporary societies and promotes imaginative and innovative approaches to design within the context of the Australian environment and culture.

-In the Preliminary Course, you will study: In the HSC Course, you will study: Artists and designers and their work, Including stage designers, costume designers, graphic designers and more Use the scaffolds used in Visual Arts- the Conceptual Framework and the Frames to analyse the links and relationships between artists, their world and the work.
+In the Preliminary Course, you will study: In the HSC Course, you will study:

 Artists and designers and their work, Including stage designers, costume designers, graphic designers and more Use the scaffolds used in Visual Arts- the Conceptual Framework and the Frames to analyse the links and relationships between artists, their world and the work.
+Artists and designers and their work, Including stage designers, costume designers, graphic designers and more Use the scaffolds used in Visual Arts- the Conceptual Framework and the Frames to analyse the links and relationships between artists, their world and the work.

 How is this subject assessed in school?

-In the Preliminary Course, your assessments will typically include: • In-class Essay In the HSC Course, your assessments will typically include: • In-class Essay Art Diary Documentation Design object, visual or system Art Diary Documentation Design object, visual or system • Design object, visual or system • Design object, visual or system • Design object, visual or system Not applicable.
+In the Preliminary Course, your assessments will typically include: In the HSC Course, your assessments will typically include: • In-class Essay • In-class Essay Art Diary Documentation Art Diary Documentation Design object, visual or system Design object, visual or system

+• Not applicable.
 There is no HSC for this subject.

 What have past students found challenging about this subject?
 You might love this subject if Students need the ability to problem solve and think independently If you love all forms of design and art If you have ideas and are creative If you love using your hands If you don't need an ATAR